 Henry started off as a jerk due to his stubbornness in leaving the tunnel because of his fear of the rain, and even if he still has his rude tendencies, especially when he involves himself in one Gordon and James' shenanigans, he appears to be more nicer and sympathetic than the two and is willing to help anyone.

-From the Narrow Gauge Railway, Duncan is reckless, stubborn, rude, and often complains about his work, but on rare occasions where he doesn't suffer Laser-Guided Karma for his bad behavior, he warms up on a few occasions such as the time he became apologetic and friendly to Rusty in Rock & Roll and was quite tame when Skarloey tells him the story about Rheneas in Gallant Old Engine which made him appreciate the passengers more often.
+From the Narrow Gauge Railway, Duncan is reckless, stubborn, rude, and often complains about his work, but on rare occasions where he doesn't suffer Laser-Guided Karma for his bad behavior, he warms up on a few occasions such as the time he became apologetic and friendly to Rusty in Rock & Roll and was quite tame when Skarloey tells him the story about Rheneas in Gallant Old Engine which made him more appreciative towards the passengers.

 Top Cat, who is very close to his friends despite his sarcastic attitude.

 Scott has become one after Revenge of the Island, where he was a full-blown Jerkass who does anything to kill his team.'

 Ruby of Trollz fits the mold; while being a Spoiled Brat at times and too stubborn for her own good, she has her friends' well-being at heart and if something is seriously wrong, she'll apologize and try to help.